gregpuzzles1/quizproject/README.md

-# Danjo Project
+# Django Project

 Welcome to the Danjo project!
-This repository is part of my "quizproject" and is my first implementation of a Danjo (Django) application.
+This repository is part of my "quizproject" and is my first implementation of a Django application.

 ## Overview